Chinweike99/hng12-backend-task1/README.md

-# HNG Stage 1 Task - classify number
+# HNG Stage 1 Task - Classify Number

 ## Features
 - Identifies if the number is: